 Worldwide Loveliness That Reminds Us to Get Out There and Art It Up

-In the same way the landscape paintings I’ve collected here provoke the same reaction — allowing me “breathe deep.”
-They also have me itching to capture the beauty of nature in art.
-Don’t let this season pass you by without doing the same.
+That’s why I’ve collected a set of inspirational landscapes to provoke the same reaction for you — allowing you to “breathe deep” and open up to what your summer art-making wants to encompass.
+For me, it’s the itch to capture the beauty of nature in art.
+Don’t let the season pass you by without doing a bit of the same.

 To further inspire this season of creativity, get your digital copy of American Artist’s Summer Dreams, in which all the articles and instruction are themed around what you could be doing these next few months, from painting on the go to capturing the nostalgia and glamour of beach beauties of the past.
 So much creativity to spur you on–and so much know-how to get your painting on the right track every time!
 Enjoy!